Brett Favre: Mid-career (1998–2002)

-During the final game of the 1999 NFL season, Favre and the Packers were involved in what has been described as a bizarre tie-breaking scenario which resulted in four teams that finished with 8–8 records where two of the teams would qualify for the playoffs and the other two would be eliminated.
+During the final game of the 1999 NFL season, Favre and the Packers were involved in what has been described as a bizarre tie-breaking scenario which resulted in four teams who finished with 8–8 records where two of the teams would qualify for the playoffs and the other two would be eliminated.
 Going into their season finale against the Arizona Cardinals, the Packers needed to win their game, have the Dallas Cowboys lose their game later that afternoon, and also needed the Packers to win the net points scored tie-breaker versus the Carolina Panthers (who were facing the New Orleans Saints).
 The Packers and Panthers were playing during the noon-time slot and the Packers held a net eighteen-point advantage.
-As the game progressed, the Panthers were winning their game by a sizable margin to the point that they had overtaken the Packers in net points for a brief time.
+As the game progressed, the Panthers were winning their game by a sizable margin to the point they had overtaken the Packers in net points for a brief time.
 Since both teams were neck and neck for the tie-break advantage, both teams were frantically trying to score as many points as possible despite leading on the scoreboard by a sizable margin.
 The Cardinals and Saints also tried to score frantically as the game progressed to stop their opponents from gaining the net points advantage.
 Ultimately, the Packers prevailed in net points by +11.
 In the end however, the Cowboys won their afternoon contest against the New York Giants to claim the final playoff spot and thus eliminate the Packers from playoff contention.
 Over a 26-minute period (from 2:51 pm to 3:17 pm) Favre led the Packers on a 99-yard touchdown drive utilizing a hurry-up offense despite leading their game 35–17 culminating on a 32-yard touchdown pass to Bill Schroeder, and then shortly thereafter threw a 43-yard pass down to the one-yard line to set up another score.
 The Packers won their game 49–24 and the Panthers won their game 45–13.

 On March 1, 2001, Favre signed a 10-year contract extension worth around $100 million.

 In the regular-season finale of 2001, Favre was the target of minor controversy when, in a game against the New York Giants at Giants Stadium, he was sacked by the Giants defensive end Michael Strahan.
 It was Strahan's lone sack of the game and gave him the NFL's single–season sack record of 22.5, which topped Mark Gastineau's record of 22 set in 1984.
 The controversy, which was from Favre falling over unusually easily, has followed Strahan continuously since he set the record.
-Jim Fassel, Strahan's coach in 2001, said that when a respected athlete like Strahan gets close to an all-time record, sometimes opponents want him to break it.
+Jim Fassel, Strahan's coach in 2001, said when a respected athlete like Strahan gets close to an all-time record, sometimes opponents want him to break it.